-Following stereo, the point cloud is converted to a DEM and is compared to the HRSC DEM.
+Following Stereo, the point cloud is converted to a DEM, and is compared to the HRSC DEM.
 The maximum offset between the two is then fed to pc_align, as an initial estimation of the magnitude of transformation necessary to align the output point cloud and the HRSC DEM.
-Here, with DEMs significantly offset (> 100 m), we found it optimal to use two different alignment algorithms in sequence.
-First, the initial transform is carried out with the point-to-plane iterative closest point algorithm, which solves for a combination of rotation and translation.
-Once the point clouds are as closely aligned as possible, the transformation obtained from the previous alignment is fed to pc_align and the similarity least squares transformation is then used, solving for rotation and translation alignment as well as scale.
+Here, with DEMs significantly offset (>100 m), we found it optimal to use two different alignment algorithms in sequence.
+First, the initial transform is carried out with the Point-to-Plane Iterative Closest Point algorithm, which solves for a combination of rotation and translation.
+Once the point clouds are as closely aligned as possible, the transformation obtained from the previous alignment is fed to pc_align, and the similarity least squares transformation is then used, solving for rotation and translation alignment as well as scale.
 For the similarity least squares to converge, the transformation needs to be already extremely close.
-For point clouds that are already close prior to alignment, the point-to-plane ICP transformation alone may suffice.
-As we go on to describe in Sect.
-4, the use of pc_align does not always improve the alignment of DEMs and can degrade the alignment between the output DEM and the HRSC DEM.
-However, because pc_align outputs a new DEM and leaves the input DEM unchanged, best practice remains to make use of the tool and assess DEM outputs visually.
+For point clouds that are already close prior to alignment, the Point-to-Plane ICP transformation alone may suffice.
+As we go on to describe in Section 4, the use of pc_align does not always improve the alignment of DEMs and can degrade the alignment between the output DEM and the HRSC DEM.
+However, as pc_align outputs a new DEM and leaves the input DEM unchanged, best practice remains to make use of the tool and assess DEM outputs visually.